wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 					- Procurement:
 						- Fault avoidance: we can look at certain techniques that will prevent falls from being introduced in the first place
 						- Fault tolerance:
+						- we know that there's a certain level of errors that we're going to find in code.
+And we're going to build things around those possibly erroneous components, in such a way that the system can continue to operate, even in the presence of errors.
 						-
 		-
 -